-- Sub-Junior members may play on the course after 3:30pm from Sunday to Friday (NOT SATURDAYS).
+- Sub-Junior members may play on the course after 3:30pm from seven days.

 - Sub-Juniors should check the monthly calendar or with the pro-shop for course availability.
 There are times when the course is closed due to other competitions or corporate events.
 The Woodlands monthly calendar is available for viewing by members at the top of this page or at the pro-shop.

 - Sub-Juniors should always check in with the pro-shop before they go out onto the course.

 - Sub-Juniors can not play in club competitions or invite guests to play with them on the course.